About the Notifiable Dust Lung Disease Register

 - coal workers’ pneumoconiosis

 Examples of inorganic dust include dust from silica, coal, asbestos, natural stone, tungsten, cobalt, aluminium and beryllium.

-Prescribed medical practitioners from the following specialities are required to notify the NDLD register if they make a diagnosis of a notifiable dust lung disease:
+Prescribed medical practitioners from the following specialties are required to notify the NDLD Register if they make a diagnosis of a notifiable dust lung disease: